markup-theme/markup-theme/markup_theme/source/upgrades.rst

    The following issues were discovered when upgrading to Sphinx 1.8.5:

    #.
-The expando.py and tabs.py extensions needed to be updated to use the logger module.
+The tabs.py extensions needed to be updated to use the logger module.
 This was resolved by updating both extensions to import the logger module, and then to use the logger instead of ``app.info('done')``.
    #.
 The sphinxjp.theme.revealjs theme broke in an automated CI/CD environment because (for whatever reason) it was not installable with Sphinx 1.8.5.
 We didn't try to debug that specific issue.
 Instead, this was resolved by moving the ``directives.py`` file from that theme to the ``_ext`` directory, renaming it ``slides.py``, and deprecating the use of a standalone ``compat.py`` file.
 This was done against Sphinx 1.5.1 prior to upgrading and resolved the problem (for now).

 .. admonition:: Sphinx 2.0.1